gnauhnoj/CS5320-HW3/README.txt

         We update the space file with the new starting position of the "free space" which we just used (thereby making the space smaller).

 Deletion:
+The map file is updated by changing the index of the trajectory to be deleted to -1.
+The start and end pointer are copied into the free space file, along with the location of its entry in the map file.
+When the user tries to retrieve this trajectory in the future, the index cannot be found in the map file, as expected, and this serves as a soft delete.

+Retrieve:
+The map file is scanned for a matching index.
+Once this index is found, the corresponding start and end pointers for this trajectory in the data file are read and returned.
+An error is thrown if the index is not found.